 How can we use user-generated content to construct, infer or refine network data?

 We have been tackling this problem by leveraging communication content produced and disseminated in social networks to enhance graph data.
 For example, we have used domain-adjusted sentiment analysis to label graphs with valence values in order to enable triadic balance assessment.
 The resulting method enables fast and systematic sign detection, eliminates the need for surveys or manual link labeling, and reduces issues with leveraging user-generated (meta)-data....[Learn More]

 How to be rule compliant and still innovate?

+We study practical ethics for working with human-centered and online data.
 The collection and analysis of human-centered and/ or data are governed by multiple sets of norms and regulations.
 Problems can arise when researchers are unaware of applicable rules, uninformed about their practical meaning and compatibility, and insufficiently skilled in implementing them.
 We are developing and delivering educational modules to address this issue....[Learn More]

 In our current work funded by IMO (Intelligent Medical Objects), a private company specializing in developing, managing and licensing medical vocabularies, we evaluate the coverage and accuracy of various medical terminologies, and test strategies for increasing the precision of mapping medical reports to standardized terminologies....[Learn More]